AI-4-atmosphere-remote-sensing/cloud-phase-prediction/aws-based-execution.md

-## AWS Automation Using Multi-GPU support
+## AWS based Execution using Multi-GPU support
 This guide explains how to automate running the ```Cloud Phse Prediction``` Model on AWS EC2 instances using Multi GPU ```(please note: this approach only supports single node multi-gpu as of now.)```.
 The ```aws-automation-cloud_pahse_prediction.py``` script automates launching an EC2 instance, executing ML Model, and storing results in S3 and desired location in locally, finally terminating the initiated EC2 instance..

 ## Prerequisites